 The shorter engine permits more space for a passenger on the small wheelbase.
 The lighter engine provides the vehicle to be light.

-It permits the use of an intake manifold that assures relatively even distribution of the air-fuel mixture to all cylinders since all cylinders are relatively close together.
+It permits using an intake manifold that assures relatively even distribution of the air-fuel mixture to all cylinders since all cylinders are relatively close together.

-It permits lowering of the hood line and thus a lower car profile.
+It permits lowering the hood line and, thus, a lower car profile.
 This is due to the carburetor and other parts being rested between the two rows of cylinders so they do not take up headroom above the cylinders.

 Conclusion

 So now, we hope that we have cleared all your doubts about the V8 Engine.
-If you have still any doubts about the “V8 Engine” you can contact us or ask in the comments.
+If you still have doubts about the “V8 Engine,” you can contact us or ask in the comments.

 Subscribe to our newsletter to get notified about the new posts when we upload.